CydiaRepoArchiver/jst9n.github.io/Anyone But ABSEIGPS LICENSE.md

-This piece of code is licensed under the "Anyone but" (AB) license, described below.
+This piece of code is licensed under the "Anyone but SE-IG-PS" (ABSEIGPS) license, described below.
 No other licenses may apply.

 The "Anyone But Stefan Esser, ItzGeb, PythonSn0w" license